jamiecoleman92/katacoda-scenarios/kubeconfig/step6.md

 ## Updating Kubernetes resources

 You will now update your Kubernetes deployments to set the environment variables in your containers, based on the values configured in the ConfigMap and Secret created previously.
-The env sections under the name-container and ping-container containers are where the environment variables will be set.
+In the kubernetes.yaml file where the containers are defined, you can see the valueFrom field that allows you to specify the value of an environment variable from various sources.
+These sources include a ConfigMap, a Secret, and information about the cluster.
+In this example configMapKeyRef gets the value name from the ConfigMap sys-app-name.
+Similarly, secretKeyRef gets the values username and password from the Secret sys-app-credentials.

 Replace the contents of the kubernetes.yaml file with the following: